-- A. The purpose of disciplinary action is to correct deficiencies in employee performance, to seek improvement to meet appropriate standards, and/or to correct for violation of City policies.
+- Disciplinary Process: - A. The purpose of disciplinary action is to correct deficiencies in employee performance, to seek improvement to meet appropriate standards, and/or to correct for violation of City policies.
 The disciplinary process outlined below has been established to provide general guidelines for a fair method for disciplining employees.
-Performance appraisals and non-punitive constructive disciplinary actions which are designed to assist an employee to improve his/her performance are excluded from the procedural rights specified in this Section. - B. Grounds for Disciplinary Action- Discipline may be initiated for various reasons, including, but not limited to violations of City and/or Department work rules, insubordination or poor job performance.
+Performance evaluations and non-punitive constructive disciplinary actions which are designed to assist an employee to improve his/her performance are excluded from the procedural rights specified in this Section. - B. Grounds for Disciplinary Action- Discipline may be initiated for various reasons, including, but not limited to violations of City and/or Department work rules, insubordination or poor job performance.
 The severity of the disciplinary action depends on the nature of the offense and an employee's record, and may range from verbal counseling to immediate dismissal.
-Grounds for disciplinary action are listed in Section 4-02 (2) in the City of Rocklin Personnel Rules. - C. The normal progressive discipline procedure steps consist of:
+Grounds for disciplinary action are listed in Section 4-02 (2) in the City of Rocklin Personnel Rules. - C. The normal progressive discipline procedure steps consist of: - 1.
+Counseling (non-punitive) - a.

-1. Counseling

-- a.
 Verbal Counseling: An opportunity to communicate in a non-punitive fashion that a problem is perceived and that the supervisor is available to help solve it.
 This action is not appealable. - b.
-Documented Counseling: To communicate to the employee in writing that a repeat action may result in more serious discipline.
-A copy of this counseling is given to the employee and one copy is filed in the supervisor's working file until the employee's next performance evaluation, where such counseling may be noted and then removed from the supervisor's file and destroyed.
+Documented Counseling: To communicate to the employee in writing that a repeat action may result in progressive discipline.
+A copy of this counseling is given to the employee and one copy is filed in the supervisor's and Administrative Office's working file for one year.
+The documented counseling will be removed from the supervisor's and Administrative Office's file and destroyed upon request from the employee after one year if approved by the Fire Chief.
 This action is not appealable.